ministryofjustice/cla-end-to-end-tests/behave/README.md

 # cla-end-to-end-tests
 This is the behave end to end tests which cover the CLA applications for the laa-cla-fala team.

+This readme assumes that the working directory is that of this document, which is no longer the root of this repository: the root of this repository now provides a means to deliver and use the functionality in this directory.

 ## Current state of affairs
 The commands to get this running locally are: